velicaforiana/adiIRC_DeepL_plugin/README.md

 In addition to the general translation feature there is some Fuelrats(fuelrats.com) integration as well.
 Incoming cases and their language can be identified and marked for tranlation if needed.

+# Installation

+ - Make sure you have .NET installed.
+This plugin is compiled against .NET 4.8 (AdiIRC is using 4.5)
+ - Place the content of the release package (2 DLL files) into the plugin folder of your AdiIRC installation
+ - In AdiIRC select Files -> Plugins.
+Then select "Install new" and select "adiIRC_DeepL.dll" next.